 The Southern Bluefin Tuna Fishery Management Plan 1995 (the SBT Plan) is the principal legislative framework for managing the SBTF.
 Objective 6 of the SBT Plan states that AFMA will have regard to ensuring that conservation and management measures implemented by AFMA recognise Australia's obligations under international agreements, including obligations with regard to fish stocks and fishing activities by Australian-flagged boats on the high seas.
 Section 5A.2 of the SBT Plan provides that AFMA will manage the SBTF in a way that takes account of decisions of the CCSBT.
-The fishing season is defined by Determination under the SBT Plan as being from 1 December to 30 November.
+The fishing season is defined in the SBT plan as being from 1 December to 30 November.

-This report covers the period of the 2014 fishing season (1 December 2013 to 30 November 2014).
+This report covers the period of the 2012 fishing season (1 December 2011 to 30 November 2012).
+Additional preliminary information has been provided for the current (2013) fishing season, 1 December 2012 up to 4 July 2013.